-The B2B usually involves a supplier and a manufacturer where one provides raw materials and the other utilizes it for further business with the consumer.
+The B2B usually involves a supplier and a manufacturer where one provides raw materials and the other utilizes them for further business with the consumer.
 Here, the supplier runs with a B2B model and the manufacturer falls under the category of B2C eCommerce business models.

 The B2B owners sell to a registered firm or a company but don’t deal with individual customers.

-The example of B2B eCommerce business models is Mailchimp and Hootsuite.
+An example of B2B eCommerce business models is Mailchimp and Hootsuite.